 It is hard to find a Super 20 SilverSonic tenor in good physical shape, and even harder to get one overhauled this well.
 Buy this horn and you’ve got it all right out of the box- no worries, no mystery, no gremlins awaiting you down the line.
 Just a great American-made sax that is ready to make bandmates jealous, project all the way to the back of the room, and look great doing it.

 Possibly the nearest to new condition original gold plate Selmer Mark VI in the world.
-Email serious inquiries to [email protected] This might be a keeper for me, because it is also in the best serial range for altos to play well.
+This might be a keeper for me, because it is also in the best serial range for altos to play well.
+My favorite VI altos have all been in the early medium bow range like this.
 Plus it’s an original Japanese market horn, which is rarely seen.
 One of a kind.

 Selmer ORIGINAL Gold Plate Tenor Sax 16164B Coleman Hawkins Al Cohn Sal Nistico$ 14,999

 This tenor is an exceptionally rare original gold-plated Selmer Super Sax in very good physical condition.
 Sporting ornate engraving down to the bottom of the bow in a burnished background, the body of the sax is a matte gold plate finish while the keys and interior of the bell are burnished.
 Factory gold-plated Selmers are not common, and this is one the few original gold-plated Selmer tenors from this early Super Sax era ever made, and likely one of the nicest still surviving, if there are indeed others still out there.
 The keywork is tight and shows very little wear- although this horn shows signs of being used, it was well cared-for and well loved.